GA-repos/Installfest/notes.md

 2. Try to resolve and close (or at least have discussion about) open issues

 3. Make sure screenshot of Chrome settings is up to date [Chrome](chrome.md)

+## Version Reference

+Below are the current versions for the installed software:

+- nvm version 10.15.0
+- mongodb version 4.0
+- ruby version 2.6.3